elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 After all that, I still had some gas left in the tanks and I was eagerly waiting for Justin Santa Barbara and Ciprian Hacman's talk
 [The Next Decoupling: From Monolithic Cluster, To Control-Plane With Nodes][decoup].
 In this talk, Justin and Ciprian were discussing some experimentation they would like to do in [kOps][kops] to add more support for Cluster API and Karpenter.
-I find these ideas to be exciting and a good path future for improving our testing efforts across platforms.
+I find these ideas to be exciting and a good path for improving our testing efforts across platforms.
 It filled my head with more thoughts about extending kubetest2 and building a proof of concept on top of their work.
 Also, they produced a logo for Karpenter that I absolutely adore, and I want to make it the Karpenter Cluster API logo: